 This exciting subject allows students to develop critical and analytical skills, together with acquiring an in-depth knowledge of a broad span of art history.
 Full of lively discussion and debate, Art History lessons fuel our pupils' deep, personal engagement with art.

-Pre U Art History enriches students' understanding and enthusiasm, enabling them to develop well-informed personal opinions, and is pursued both with, and independently of, Pre U Art, with students going on to a variety of courses, including Classics at Cambridge, Art History degrees and Art Foundation courses at other top institutions.
+A Level Art History enriches students' understanding and enthusiasm, enabling them to develop well-informed personal opinions, and is pursued both with, and independently of, A Level Art, with students going on to a variety of courses, including Classics at Cambridge, Art History degrees and Art Foundation courses at other top institutions.

 Beyond the classroom, Art History has been further enriched by talks delivered by high-profile visiting speakers such as artist Humphrey Ocean RA and Jennifer Scott, Director of Dulwich Picture Gallery, as well as by a range of inspiring trips.
 These have included many outings to London art venues, including the Tate Galleries, a visit to artist and author, Edmund de Waal's studio, and the National Gallery, where our students recently enjoyed a tour given by Martin Wyld CBE, the gallery's former chief restorer.